-North Yorkshire is an attractive place to live, work and visit.
-Our county has an enviable identity, globally renowned for its culture, spectacular landscapes, high standards of education provision and a varied and vibrant local economy.
-We serve a diverse and dispersed population of an estimated 618,000 people across a geographical area of over 8,000 square kilometres.
-Large parts of the county sit within two beautiful National Parks. and amongst Areas of Outstanding Natural Beauty.
-Ninety eight percent of the county is either sparsely (13%) or super-sparsely (85%) populated with just over a third of the population living in these areas.
-This results in a population density of just 77 people per square kilometre, compared with England average of 432.
+North Yorkshire is an attractive place to live, As a result of this unique setting, we are work and visit.
+Our county has an enviable presented with a set of local pressures which are identity, globally renowned for its culture, distinct from those of more densely populated and urban areas, such as the City of York: spectacular landscapes, high standards of education provision and a varied and vibrant North Yorkshire's coastal areas and market local economy.
+We serve a diverse and towns with their rich heritage risk being left dispersed population of an estimated 618,000 behind due to the steady decline of the people across a geographical area of over high street and an increasing gap in skills 8,000 square kilometres.
+Large parts of the and employment opportunities further county sit within two beautiful National Parks, compounded by the COVID-19 crisis. and amongst Areas of Outstanding Natural Sparsely and super-sparsely populated rural Beauty.
+Ninety eight percent of the county is communities are on average more expensive either sparsely (13%) or super-sparsely (85%) to deliver services to than urban areas, populated with just over a third of the population meaning scale and critical mass is essential living in these areas.
+This results in a population to sustainability.
+They may also experience density of just 77 people per square kilometre, physical and digital isolation, with difficulty in compared with England average of 432.